25 June, 2024

 Douk U4 Not unusual for Jeff Day's Blog, some of the details are not clear, quite lacking in fact.
 Compounding the problem is sometimes one is not sure whether it's Jeff Day or Yazaki san speaking.

 Let's start with what it is.
 This is an old model and Douk's boss was really surprised that I asked for it.
 Re-Branded As you know and as I have mentioned before, (competing) Chinese manufacturers sometimes re-brand each others' products (a curious practice indeed), and this is the case here.
 Although it bears the Douk Logo on the front plate it's actually an old PJ Miaolai A4 (which is also the name of the Bluetooth connection, and it comes in a PJ Miaolai box).
 For the sake of continuity (from Jeff Day's posts) so as not to confuse readers, throughout this post I shall mainly refer to it as Douk U4, but they are the same thing.
 Where to Buy The "Douk" U4 is sold mainly through Ebay Douk/Nobsound Official Store (shipped from China), not through TB, but it's interesting to note that: 1) there are other resellers.
 Japanese sellers ask for more, so this thing may be cult in Japan; 2) Can't buy the Douk from Chinese TB etc, attesting to this item's quiescent state outside of Japan and Jeff Day's reach). 但是香港及其它亚洲华人读者请留意文章尾的中文通告 "Mk I" vs "Mk II" These are names I give for the different versions.
 "Mk I", pictured at the top, apparently used the venerable 16-bit TDA 1543 chip, but " as implied" by the one liner at the end of the official description, after those old chips ran out it was changed to the delta-sigma PCM2704 chip (a long-running and time-honored cheap chip found in a staggering number of cheap USB DAC boards and finished products).
 ALL of the U4's you may have gotten in the last years, including the Japanese ones and Jeff Day's unit, and mine, are PCM2704 (see notations to pic above too).
 Yes, I asked Douk if they could find the "Mk I" in their warehouse but, alas, it was not to be!
 For myself I'd love to get a "Mk I" as I'm a fan of TDA1543!
 Perhaps one can get a second-hand unit on Ebay (one must check the innard's pic; see above)!
 Oversampling?
-As the old TDA1543 (used in "Mk I") is a popular Non-Oversampling (NOS) chip, I asked specifically whether the "Mk II" PCM 2704 is NOS, and I was told there is so.
+As the old TDA1543 (used in "Mk I") is a popular Non-Oversampling (NOS) chip, I asked specifically whether the "Mk II" PCM 2704 is NOS, and I was told that is so.
 But I have my doubt, as the PCM2704 chip has built-in OS (I'm not even sure if it can be defeated).
 If you know more, let me know!
 Here, I must say I'm very disappointed, judging from what I read, that the Japanese clan, who have obviously taken this thing apart and even partially traced the tube output circuitry, did not include a word on the Digital Architecture.
 I wish they would!

 Ergonomics Crazy Compact.
 A deck of cards with a tube sticking out.
 Well finished on the outside.
 But all the weight of connections in the back will tip up the front.
 OK for me, as seen in pic above I place it on a rubber shock absorber.
 Built It should be noted that in general PJ Miaolai is not the best-built, as evidenced by their preamp - and Douk boss' response.
 In my experience Douk's own designs are better built.
 But that perhaps hardly matters in a minimalist DAC of little circuitry.
 The daughter board housing the tube is affixed sloppily to the mother board underneath by pins which seem to be impossible to pull out even after removing the plastic screws (I tried) and therefore likely hard-soldered, preventing me from taking a look underneath.
 See pics above.
 Bluetooth It's the Lowest Common Denominator 5.0, SBC, but I don't mind that, as I'm not necessarily a fan of Apt X (more below), and I usually use USB.
 CAVEATS!
 The Bluetooth works mostly well enough for me (my devices are all long in the tooth) but connection difficulties do happen once in while USB Input Works well with my HP Laptop (no need for driver).
 I stream mostly directly from the laptop via a Unitek USB A to B (or whatever) cable.
 Headphone Output/Line Out The 3.5 jack is in front, as seen in top pic.
 This can be a very good Preamp Out too (see below).
 BTW, the Volume knob only works with this output.
 Using USB or BT it has no effect.
 Power DC12V.
 I power the unit not with the stock wall wart but with my Wanptek SMPS; it draws a little less than 0.3A.